Continuity of discrete homomorphisms of diffeomorphism groups

 \end{lemma}

 \begin{proof}

-Let's start with the case $M = \R^n$.
-Applying the chain rule $r$ times to each of the components of the partial derivatives of $f \circ g$, we obtain a sum of terms, each of those terms is the product of at most $r+1$ partial derivatives of some $f_i$'s and $g_j$'s( $f_i$, $g_j$ are components of $f$ and $g$).
-The number of terms in this sum is at most a constant $C_r$ just depending on $r$(also depending on $n$) and each of the terms is less than $\|f\|_l$ + $\|g\|_l$ for some $1 \leq l \leq r$, so we get that:
+We will first consider the case when $M = \R^n$.
+Applying the chain rule $r$ times to each of the components of the partial derivatives of $f \circ g$ we obtain a sum of terms.
+Each term in this sum is the product of at most $r+1$ partial derivatives of some $f_i$'s and $g_j$'s ($f_i$, $g_j$ denote components of $f$ and $g$).
+The number of terms in this sum is at most a constant $C_r$ (just depending on $r$ and the dimension of $M$) and each of the terms is less than $\|f\|_l$ + $\|g\|_l$ for some $1 \leq l \leq r$, therefore: